GeorgeTournas/ToDo-App/README.md

-# ToDo App
+# ToDo App API

 This is a simple, but yet powerfull, to do list application.
 A very simple UI, gives you the ability to add a new task and set the desired date for it.
 Navigating through dates, the app loads all relevant tasks for this date.
 You complete a task by clicking on the check box next to task name.
-To store tasks data, the project is using the local storage of the browser.
+To store tasks data, the project is using the Express framework and MySQL.

 Created with HTML, CSS and plain Javascript.

-Also have a look to other branches of ToDO App with API to store task data in an SQL batabase (Node.js and Express.js).
+Also have a look to other branches of ToDO App in plain CSS, HTM and Javascript (task data storage in browser's localstorage).
 Upcoming development with Electron framework for using as a desktop app.

 ## Getting Started